Julien-Verdun/Jeu_de_la_vie/README.md

 The game allows you to generate a random grid, with both alive and dead units.
 You can also choose different interesting figures as the "gliders" or the "cannon" (which generate gliders).

+You can play the game by running the executable in the folder Jeu_de_la_vie_Canvas.

 ## Game demonstration